-Anaerobic-treatment processes occur naturally in soils or in engineered systems, such as reactors or landfills, in environments where there is no oxygen.
-The major benefits of anaerobic digestion are reduced COD or BOD and solids; production of methane gas – a potential energy source; less energy required compared to aerobic processes; and less biological-sludge production compared to aerobic processes.
+Anaerobic-treatment processes occur naturally in soils or in engineered systems, such as reactors (digesters) or landfills, in environments where there is no oxygen.
+The major benefits of anaerobic treatment based processes are reduced COD or BOD and solids; production of methane gas – a potential energy source; less energy required compared to aerobic processes; and less biological-sludge production compared to aerobic processes.
 Anaerobic digestion does not reduce manure’s nitrogen and phosphorus content, and has the potential of producing odor and corrosive gases.

 Selecting a Technology

 The first step in selecting a manure-treatment system or technology is a clear assessment of the problem that the treatment system is intended to correct.
 Some examples of the problems may be excess nutrients for the land available on the farm, odor impacts on neighbors, manure storage capacity issues, complying with the nutrient management plan, and changes in regulations requiring change in manure management.
 Use of the county Extension service and consultants in manure management may be helpful in identifying the problem if the farmer is not fully knowledgeable in the subject matter.
 Also, it is important to identify the primary source of the problem.
 For example, if an odor problem exists, is the source of the odor the barn, the manure storage pit, land application of manure, or a combination of these activities?
 Covering the manure storage pit may not be the solution if the manure pit is not the source.